 A very innovative mid-career artist, she began painting at the age of 19.
 She was mentored by her grandmother Kathleen Petyarre, who taught her the methodology of using details and tiny shimmering dotting to create complex optical effects.

 Over the years, Abie further developed her skills as an artist to become an extraordinarily talented colourist and designer, experimenting with elements of line, colour and form.

 Abie is a custodian of the Bush Hen Dreaming which she inherited from her Grandfather.
 At the simplest level, her Bush Hen Paintings represent the bush hen travelling in search of bush seeds scattered across the country.
 Other themes in Abie's paintings are the Bush Medicine Leaf Dreaming, Emu Dreaming, and Sandhills and Body Paint Designs including Awelye.

-Abie now spends her time between Mosquito Bore with her family, Lake Nash (Alpurrurulam) and Adelaide.
+Abie now spends her time between Mosquito Bore with her family, Lake Nash (Alpurrurulam) and Alice Springs.

 - Kaplan and Levi Collection, Seattle Art Museum, Seattle

 Awards and Recognition

 2001 18th NATSIAA, Darwin - Finalist

 2019 defining tradition | black + white, Kate Owen Gallery, Sydney

 2019 International Women's Day, Kate Owen Gallery, Sydney